book page

 Reviewer avatar

 I didn’t expect WebGPU Gone Wrong (Paperback) to be this approachable.
-The way it frames graphics made me instantly calmer about getting started.
+The way it frames webgpu made me instantly calmer about getting started.

 Reviewer avatar